 - d.
 Turn Pressure Control Knob CW to prime pump. - e.
 After the pump is primed, turn Prime/PR Valve to the "Closed" position. - f.
-Turn Pressure Control Knob to the desired spray pressure.
-LCD displays pressure. - g.
+Turn Pressure Control Knob to the desired spray pressure. - g.
 Disengage the gun safety latch and you are ready to spray.